What to know about psoriatic arthritis jaw pain

 Physical activity can help reduce stress and improve sleep.
 The National Psoriasis Foundation recommend exercise as a way to relieve PsA symptoms.
 Regular exercise keeps the joints and tendons loose and reduces inflammation.

-- Take nonsteroidal anti-inflammatory drugs (NSAIDs), including ibuprofen, aspirin, and naproxen, for temporary pain and inflammation relief.
-Ask a doctor before taking NSAIDs for prolonged periods of time.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs): Ibuprofen, aspirin, and naproxen can offer temporary pain and inflammation relief.
+Consult a doctor before taking NSAIDs for prolonged periods.

-- Ask a doctor about corticosteroid injections, which can quickly reduce swelling and pain.
-A clinician will usually administer these in-office.
+- Corticosteroid injections: These act quickly to reduce swelling and pain.
+A clinician usually administers these in their office.

 There is no single test for PsA or TMJ problems.
 However, a clinician will use a combination of medical tests, a person's medical history, and a physical exam to determine whether a person has PsA and which joints may be affected.